openpolitics/manifesto/manifesto/environment.md

 The programme should be supported by a nationwide communications campaign and local community organising.

 The target should be that at least 95% of residential buildings should have adequate insulation by 2020.

+## Balloon & Sky Lantern releases

+Balloon release (even using suposedly biodegradable latext ballons) harms wildlife.
+Sky (or 'Chinese') lanterns start fires.
+We will seek to have both made illegal, and to have that law enforced.